Dart-Code/Website/_docs/settings.md

 Whether to automatically run `pub get` whenever pubspec.yaml is saved.
 Defaults to `true`.

+## dart.openTestView

+An array to control when the test runner will automatically be displayed.
+Defaults to `["testRunStart"]`.

 ## dart.promptToGetPackages

 Whether to prompt to get packages when opening a project with out of date packages.
 Defaults to `true`.